 Part 4: Sperm Morphology

 Sperm morphology refers to the size and shape of the sperm.
-The percent of normal sperm in an ejaculate has been correlated with its ability to fertilize eggs.
+The percentage of normal sperm in an ejaculate has been correlated with its ability to fertilize eggs.
 A sample is considered “normal” if it has ≥ 14% normal forms, while samples with lower than 4% normal morphology are considered “abnormal.”

-- Sperm with a normal head but with a tail, neck, or midpiece defect or the presence of a cytoplasmic droplet.
+- Sperm with a normal head but with a tail, neck, or midpiece defect or the presence of a cytoplasmic droplet

 Low sperm morphology has been associated with smoking, testicular defects, and high fever.
-In patients with less than 4% normal sperm morphology, IVF with the injection of the sperm into the egg known as intracytoplasmic sperm injection or ICSI may overcome this issue.
+In patients with less than 4% normal sperm morphology, IVF with the injection of the sperm into the egg, known as intracytoplasmic sperm injection or ICSI, may overcome this issue.